CausalReasoningBenchmark: A Real-World Benchmark for Disentangled Evaluation of Causal Identification and Estimation: Limitations and Future Work

 \paragraph{Scale.} With 173 queries, CausalReasoningBenchmark is smaller than some existing benchmarks.
-However, we prioritize quality and depth of evaluation over quantity: each query requires a full identification specification, not just a single number.
+However, we prioritize quality and depth of evaluation over quantity: each query requires a full identification specification, a python script to produce the causal estimate.
 We plan to expand the benchmark over time.